Aaron-Junker/aaron-junker.github.io/_posts/2021-10-16-Weekly Windows 5.md

 A [blog post](https://blogs.windows.com/windowsexperience/2021/10/04/windows-11-a-new-era-for-the-pc-begins-today/) was released, which announces this new era for Windows.

-## Windows Insider 7th anniversiary
+## Windows Insider 7th anniversary

-The Windows Insider program had it's 7th anniversairy.
+The Windows Insider program had it's 7th anniversary.
 Because of that, Microsoft released two new wallpapers for Windows insiders.
 You can read more about it on the [Windows Insider Blog](https://insider.windows.com/en-us/articles/thank-you-to-the-windows-insider-community-for-seven-years-together).